 Do you often end up just frying something quickly instead of baking it because you are afraid of ruining your pan by putting it in the oven?

-Well, you’ve landed upon the right article then.
+Well, you’ve landed on the right article, then.

 This article will be a perfect guide for you to determine which pans are oven-safe and which ones aren’t.

 After reading this, you will no longer hesitate to put a pan in the oven for baking because you will know that it’s completely safe to do so.

 As a result, you will be able to utilize your oven more often and incorporate the healthy method of baking into your cooking on a daily basis.